AKsamrat/custom-nextjs/README.md

 - I covered all CRUD operation in this project(like creat,get all product,get single product, update a product, delete a product)
 - Two different database collection implemented in this project(products and orders)
 - Use some validation like email, enum type category
-- Use some query middleware
-- Zod Validation has been implemented in this project.

 ## <code style="color:green"> Project setup</code>